 Polls’ accuracy turns on turnout

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 31, 1996
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 31, 1996

 Public opinion polls have dominated the 1996 election cycle.
 One reason: There are simply more polls.
 Example: According to the Roper Center for Public Opinion Research, there were 10 presidential “trial heats” between September 1 and election day in 1968.
 This year that number will exceed 125.

 Even worse, the horse race aspect of the presidential contest has occupied a lot more air time than the issues.
 The same pattern holds for print media, where accounts have given lopsided attention to reporting and analyzing polling results from trial heats (“Who would you vote for if the election were held today?”) and what demographic groups are supporting which candidate — rather than polling results about issues which, at least, might lead to some discussion of issues and civic education.